AntaresSimulatorTeam/antares-doc/docs/overview/product-comparison.md

 ## Side-by-side comparison

-Here is a comparison of the different versions of Antares:
+Here is a comparison of the different Antares products:

 | Solution | Desktop | Base | Performance | SaaS | Legacy |